automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Khaan.md

 # Khaan
-## Description: Few small mammals dared face the wrath of this dinosaur.
+## Few small mammals dared face the wrath of this dinosaur.